BrowserBox/BrowserBox/README.md

 - **Co-Browsing**: Collaborative browsing without compromising security.
 - **Zero Trust Integration**: Easily integrates into your existing Zero Trust infrastructure.

-For the latest on how BrowserBoxPro is shaping the Zero Trust landscape, visit our [Company Blog](https://blog.dosyago.com).
+For the latest on how BrowserBox is shaping the Zero Trust landscape, visit our [Company Blog](https://blog.dosyago.com).

 - [Updated Pricing](https://dosyago.com) - now with even more tiers for smaller use cases!
 - [BrowserBox Pro Goes Open Source with Multiple Licenses